 Compared to the other U.S. military branches, people who served in the Navy were exposed to the largest quantities of asbestos because it was in this field that the demand for the mineral was the highest.

-The reasoning behind it was that given the fireproofing capabilities of the material as well as its flexibility and strength, asbestos-containing materials were considered to be safer for at sea activities, as the risk of fires erupting on board was lowered.
+The reasoning behind it was that given the fireproofing capabilities of the material as well as its flexibility and strength, asbestos-containing materials were considered to be safer for sea activities, as the risk of fires erupting on board was lowered.
 As a consequence, Navy ships were embedded with asbestos almost in their entirety.

-As the preparations for World War II were ongoing, ship production increased and, implicitly, so did the asbestos usage.
+As the preparations for World War II were ongoing, ship production increased, and, implicitly, so did asbestos usage.
 Thus, Navy personnel had been exposed to the toxic mineral from the 1930s until the late 1970s when there were orders given for asbestos insulation to be removed from all the vessels, as the aspect of its damaging effects had become a confirmed fact.